NangoHQ/nango/docs/docs/contribute-api.md

 The docker compose configuration in the root of the repo `docker-compose.yaml` will run 3 containers.

-1. Postres
+1. Postgres DB
 2. Nango Server
-3. A Simple Test Website to Trigger the OAuth Flow
+3. Test Website to Trigger the OAuth Flow

 The providers.yaml file from step 1 is synced between the host machine (your laptop) and the running Nango Server container.
 When you add new provider templates to that yaml the running Nango Server will pick them up.

-If your changes don't seem to be getting picked up you:
+If your changes don't seem to be getting picked up, then try:

 ```
 # Force a restart, which will load in the yaml again